Tour Lutheran Germany in 2027!

 • Day 6 – July 30 (Friday) – Coburg – Erfurt – Eisleben – Leipzig

-• See the house of Luther’s birth and death, St. Peter and Paul Church where Luther was baptized, St. Andrews Church where he preached his last sermon, and the Luther Monument.
+• Continue to Eisleben where Luther was born in 1483 and died in 1546.
+See the house of Luther’s birth and death, St. Peter and Paul Church where Luther was baptized, and St. Andrews Church where he preached his last sermon.

 • Then it’s on to Leipzig, the city of music, where composer Johann Sebastian Bach lived the last years of his life.
 Visit the St. Thomas Church where Bach worked and is buried.
 Felix Mendelssohn, who revived interest in Bach and founded the Leipzig Conservatory, also died here.